expressjs/discussions/docs/adr/002-policy-on-using-caret-with-dependencies.md

 - For our own dependencies that adhere strictly to semver, `^` is preferred over `~`, while for third-party libraries, a stricter versioning strategy is maintained to prevent unexpected regressions.

 **What will not be done?**
-- We will not use `^` or `~` for external dependencies that are not maintained by the Express organization, as they could introduce unexpected changes.
-- We won't force to use `^` or `~` for own dependencies if there is a reason to use a pinned version and it is properly documented.
+- We won't force to use `^` or `~` for any dependency if there is a reason to use a pinned version and it is properly documented.

 ## Rationale